 Workshops include hands-on, interactive learning, content experts, and lesson-plan writing sessions.
 In-service and graduate credit can be arranged.

-April 5: Introduction to Graphic Design REGISTER NOW
+April 5: Introduction to Graphic Design

 Technical Skill Focus: Adobe Illustrator, Graphic Design Process and Techniques